 Aaron is board certified in labor and employment law by the Texas Board of Legal Specialization and partners with employers and human resources professionals across the country to provide practical legal advice, solve employment disputes, and avoid costly litigation.
 Aaron exclusively represents employers across the country and his clients include Fortune 500 companies in the manufacturing, grocery, retail, gaming, hospitality, health care, banking, and energy industries.

-Aaron exclusively represents employers with real world, practical trial experience defending against single plaintiff lawsuits, class actions, or even investigations resulting in litigation brought by state and federal administrative agencies, such as the Equal Employment Opportunity Commission.
-Aaron's traditional labor experience includes representing management in union elections, claims of unfair labor practices, injunction hearings, and labor arbitrations.
+When litigation cannot be avoided, Aaron's decades of trial experience as a former felony prosecutor in Houston, Texas informs his litigation strategy and practice legal advice to employers on all types of labor and employment litigation issues.
+This experience includes defending against single plaintiff lawsuits, class actions, and investigations resulting in litigation brought by state and federal administrative agencies, such as the Equal Employment Opportunity Commission.
+Aaron's traditional labor experience includes representing management before the National Labor Relations Board involving union elections, claims of unfair labor practices, injunction hearings, and labor arbitrations.

 Because of Aaron's practical and common-sense advice and counsel to a wide variety of employers and industries, he is often interviewed by newspapers, television programs, and magazines.
 To name a few, Aaron has been quoted in Texas Monthly, National Public Radio (NPR), Bloomberg Law, The Huffington Post, the Chicago Tribune, The Washington Post, and The Wall Street Journal.
 Aaron is also a contributing author to the American Bar Association's Midwinter Treatise on the Fair Labor Standards Act in 2019, 2020, and 2021, as well as a contributing author to the American Bar Association's How to Take a Case Before the NLRB.